inference-ai-course/savina_homework/class6/README.md

 ## Deployment

-To deploy this project: git clone it first then:
+To deploy this project: git clone it first, then:

 ```bash
   pip install -r reqirement.txt
 ```
-Create and config .env file in the root path
-Add your OPENAI_API_KEY or Hugging Face Token follow below template:
+Create and config .env file in the root path.
+Then, add your OPENAI_API_KEY or Hugging Face Token by following the below template:

 ```bash
 HF_Token=<your token>